wagtail-examples/wsk-deploy-python-anywhere/README.md

 The Wagtail admin interface will be available at [http://localhost:8000/admin](http://localhost:8000/admin).

 ## Deployment

 Currenyly there is no deployment setup included in this project.
 You could try this [Wagtail deployment guide](https://docs.wagtail.org/en/stable/deployment/index.html) for some ideas.

+## Deployment Examples

+1. How to deploy a Wagtail site to [PythonAnywhere](https://www.nickmoreton.co.uk/articles/deploy-wagtail-cms-to-pythonanywhere/), this does need you to have a paid account with PythonAnywhere.
-There's also a tutorial here on how to deploy a Wagtail site to [PythonAnywhere](https://www.nickmoreton.co.uk/articles/deploy-wagtail-cms-to-pythonanywhere/)
+2. This [example](https://github.com/wagtail-examples/wsk-deploy-python-anywhere) is a fork of this starter kit which has documentation on how to deploy to PythonAnywhere, using a free account.

 ## Bonus branches